chanmin-jeon/textbook-marketplace/README.md

   - Authentication: JSON Web Tokens (JWT), bcrypt
   - Real-time Communication: Socket.io
   - Other Tools: Vite for frontend tooling, MongoDB Atlas for cloud database hosting
+## Deployment
+Deployment is currently in progress, the link will be placed here
 ## Demo
   - Demo video coming soon
 ## Usage